abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 This is very restrictive, and affects even packages with relatively simple customization needs.
 Examples include invoking other build tools (such as `protoc`, to generate [google protocol buffers](https://developers.google.com/protocol-buffers) sources, or resource processing tools) or running a custom command to do various kinds of source generation or source inspection.

-Providing even basic support for extensibility is expected to allow codebases with more advanced needs to be built using the Swift Package Manager, and to automate many steps that package authors currently have to do manually (such as generate source code manually and commit it to their package).
+Providing even basic support for extensibility is expected to allow more codebases to be built using the Swift Package Manager, and to automate many steps that package authors currently have to do manually (such as generate source code manually and commit it to their package).

 ## Proposed solution